 After 31 years in the M&A business, I’ve learned that fewer than 25% of entrepreneurs have pre-planned the sale of their business.
 They also confirmed that the selling process was both distracting and exhausting.
 Under these circumstances, it should be no surprise that many of them need considerable time to re-engineer themselves and their money after the sale.

 As a result, nine practical suggestions were developed.
-They come from two credible sources – entrepreneurs that have already experienced the “sale” and research findings.
-Here are the nine suggestions:
+They come from two credible sources – entrepreneurs that have already experienced the “sale” and research findings from specialized firms like the North Shore Advisory Inc. Here are the nine suggestions: